Body: Hatchback Year: 17/17

 "This Stunning Seat Leon Excellence is the top spec model and gives you lots of additional extras such as Sat Nav, LED headlights, seat upgraded sound system and the driving assistance package.
 With 150ps the 2.0 tdi engine is the most popular model arrange a test drive today and take advantage of our great finance packages."

-Mark Currie, General Manager
+Darren Cook, General Manager

 - Air Conditioning